Why license your dataset?

 How to license your dataset on data.world

-When creating your dataset, select the applicable license from the drop down menu.
+After you've created a dataset, choose Edit next to About this dataset from the right side of the dataset overview page.
+For more details on where to find that option, see our article on Licensing.
 If you can't find the license you would like to use listed, select "Other" and then in the summary description box, add the name of the license which applies to all your files in your dataset along with a link to the full license terms.
 If you would like files to have different licenses, create separate datasets based on license type and upload your files to the applicable dataset.

 Find a dataset you'd like to share on data.world?
 Check out Licensing and data you found.